 Education research areas include:

-- changing literacy practices
+- literacies and literacy practices

 - education for human flourishing

-- education and international development
+- education and international politics and development

 - higher, adult and vocational education